tfslabs/gnu-windows/README.md

 #### Building within Docker

-You need to run the pre-defined Docker image, mounting your cloned GitHub repo into, and build from that.
+You need to run the pre-defined Docker image, mount your cloned GitHub repo, and build from that.

 Replace `<your path>` with your real path to the local repo.
-Double-quote is needed is there are spaces in your path.
+Double-quote is needed if there are spaces in your path.

 ```shell
 docker run -it -v <your path>:/root shiroinekotfs/gnu-windows:latest bash